tomi77/python-t77-date/README.rst

 end_of_day
 ~~~~~~~~~~

-Return a new datetime with values that represent a end of a day.
+Return a new `datetime.datetime` object with values that represent a end of a day.

 Example